juanuys/juanuys.github.io/_posts/2023-03-07-thoughts-on-ai-and-games.md

 *Tl;DR: AI is just a tool, and as a creative, you need to identify what these tools are, and start paying attention to them.*

+*Update 2024-07-05: Andrew Huang [says everything I didn't have the words for](https://youtu.be/FHOAeFkoVLw) when I wrote this.*

 *Update 2023-11-24: Jonas Tyroller also has a [sober view](https://youtu.be/qOArU7hpHtw?si=w2IE6DhkM3pKxHqk) on all of this.*

 *Update 2023-03-10: don't read my ramblings below; just watch [this](https://youtu.be/rswxcDyotXA)*